paolajuarezgomez/OCA_TF_COMPUTE/README.md

 #  Deploy TRF with GitHub Actions.
-# -- How to build pipeline with GitHub Action  --
+# -- How to build a GitHub Action pipeline  --

 ## ✅ Showcase